 - Ornamental plants grown in containers can be treated with the systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra Vine Weevil Killer) as a liquid drench applied to the compost.
 This insecticide gives protection against the grubs for up four months; treatment in mid- to late summer will control the young larvae and prevent damage occurring later in the autumn to spring period.
 This product cannot be used to treat edible plants or ornamental plants growing in the ground

-Adult vine weevils cause notch like leaf damage, which can be unsightly but rarely affects plant growth.
+Adult vine weevils cause notch like leaf damage, however this rarely affects plant growth.
 The adults are 9mm (about 5/16in) long, dull black beetles with a pear-shaped body when viewed from above.
 Adult weevils may be seen on the foliage at night; during the day they hide in dark places.
 They are slow-moving insects that cannot fly but they are excellent crawlers and climbers.
 There are several other related species found in Britain which can cause similar damage to foliage as adults.
-Some that have recently become established include Otiorhynchus armadillo, O. crataegi and O. salicicola, cause similar damage to foliage.
+Some that have recently become established include Otiorhynchus armadillo, O. crataegi and O. salicicola.